 Parents must find practicing Catholics for godparents.
 The best avenue is to invite relatives, even grandparents, who have kept the Faith.
 A child must have at least a Catholic godparent to represent the Catholic Church.
 A godparent should be a devout Catholic who will help the godchild to attain salvation.

 “I am the light of the world,” affirmed Christ (John 8:12).
 Baptism represents the coming from darkness into the light.
 The baptismal candle is lit using the flame from the Easter Candle which symbolizes the light of Christ that darkness cannot overcome.

-The celebrant traces the cross on the forehead of the baby and invites the parents and the godparents to imitate him.
+The celebrant traces the cross on the forehead of the baby and invites the parents and godparents to imitate him.
 The cross means that “the child belongs to Christ.”
-The minister, the parents and the godparents gather around the baptismal font and the celebrant asks the parents what they want for the child.
+The minister, the parents and godparents gather around the baptismal font and the minister asks the parents what they want for the child.
 They reply: “Baptism.”
-Then parents and godparents make the baptismal promises, based on the Apostles Creed, on behalf of the child.
-The baby’s white garment is also part of the ceremony to symbolize the child’s new life in Christ.
-The color white speaks of life, purity, and innocence, and it is a sign of Christ’s Resurrection.
+Then the parents and godparents make the baptismal promises, based on the Apostles Creed, on behalf of the child.
+The baby’s white garment is part of the ceremony to symbolize the child’s new life in Christ.
+The color white means life, purity, and innocence, and it is a sign of Christ’s Resurrection.

-The parish gives to the parents a baptismal certificate, and records the baptism in the Parish Baptismal Register.
-Parents may need the certificate when they enroll their child in a catholic school or before he or she receives the sacraments of Eucharist and Confirmation.
+The parish gives a baptismal certificate to the parents and records the baptism in the Parish Baptismal Register.
+Parents may need the certificate to enroll their child in a catholic school or to receive the sacraments of Eucharist and Confirmation.